Discover the nature park

 Plants

-Fly agaric (Ophrys insectifera) belongs to the family of orchids and reaches a height of 15 - 40 cm.
-It is an amazing plant because its two to 20 velvety reddish-brown flowers with ai
+The fly agaric (Ophrys insectifera) belongs to the orchid family and reaches a height of 15 - 40 cm.
+It is an astonishing plant because its two to 20 velvety reddish-brown flowers with a

 learn more